-The free CapCut alternative — cut your video by text, nothing uploaded
+The free CapCut alternative — cut your video by text, in your browser

-Eziclip is a free, in-browser text-based video editor: delete words in the transcript and the matching footage is cut, or strip every filler and pause in one tap — all on your own device.
+Eziclip is a free, in-browser text-based video editor: delete words in the transcript and the matching footage is cut, or strip every filler and pause in one tap — right in your browser.
 CapCut is a powerful free editor too, but it's a ByteDance app whose 2025 terms claim broad rights over the content you import, it pushes a ~$19.99/month Pro tier, and it edits on a timeline rather than by transcript.
-Eziclip does the edit-by-text cut in your browser, with no account and nothing uploaded.
+Eziclip does the edit-by-text cut in your browser, with no account.

 Eziclip vs CapCut, side by side